rodrigorodes/rodrigorodes/README.md

 ### "Olá Pessoal !" \o/

-My name is Rodrigo Mendes, I'm from Brazil (🇧🇷), I´ve been living in Portugal.
-I've been working as Java Developer since 2013.
+My name is Rodrigo Mendes, I'm from Brazil (🇧🇷).
+I've been working as a Java Developer since 2013.
 Actually I work as a Software Engineer at Axians Portugal.

 Would you like to find me?